Causes of World War II: Legacies of World War I

 By the end of World War I in late 1918, the world's social and geopolitical circumstances had fundamentally and irrevocably changed.
 The Allies had been victorious, but many of Europe's economies and infrastructures had been devastated, including those of the victors.
 France, along with the other victors, was in a desperate situation regarding its economy, security and morale and understood that its position in 1918 was "artificial and transitory".
 Thus, French Prime Minister Georges Clemenceau worked to gain French security via the Treaty of Versailles, and French security demands, such as reparations, coal payments, and a demilitarised Rhineland, took precedence at the Paris Peace Conference of 1919–1920, which designed the treaty.
 The war "must be someone's fault – and that's a very natural human reaction", analysed the historian Margaret MacMillan.
-Germany was charged with the sole responsibility of starting World War I, and the War Guilt Clause was the first step to satisfying revenge for the victor countries, especially France, against Germany.
+Germany was made to accept liability for the harm done to the Allies during World War I, and the War Guilt Clause was the basis for reparations to be paid to the Allies, especially France, by Germany.
 Roy H. Ginsberg argued, "France was greatly weakened and, in its weakness and fear of a resurgent Germany, sought to isolate and punish Germany...
 French revenge would come back to haunt France during the Nazi invasion and occupation twenty years later".

-The two main provisions of the French security agenda were war reparations from Germany in the form of money and coal and a detached German Rhineland.
-The French government printed excess currency, which created inflation, to compensate for the lack of funds, and it borrowed money from the United States.
+The two main provisions of the French security agenda were war reparations from Germany, to be paid in gold and coal and a detached German Rhineland.
+The German (Weimar Republic) government printed excess currency, which created inflation, and it borrowed money from the United States.
 Reparations from Germany were needed to stabilise the French economy.
 France also demanded for Germany to give France its coal supply from the Ruhr to compensate for the destruction of French coal mines during the war.
-The French demanded an amount of coal that was a "technical impossibility" for the Germans to pay.
 France also insisted on the demilitarisation of the German Rhineland in the hope of hindering any possibility of a future German attack and giving France a physical security barrier between itself and Germany.
-The inordinate amount of reparations, coal payments and the principle of a demilitarised Rhineland were largely viewed by the Germans as insulting and unreasonable.
+The payment of reparations, and the principle of a demilitarised Rhineland, were largely viewed by the Germans as insulting and unreasonable.